- Michael Portman

 In the summer of 2015, Michael served as a vehicle performance intern at the National Transportation Safety Board in Washington, D.C.
 Working on general aviation accidents, his work focused on avionics and flight data recorder failure analysis as well as aircraft flight dynamics analysis.
 Additionally, he was present for NTSB meetings on National Airlines Flight 102, the VSS Enterprise crash, numerous marine and highway accidents, and WMATA investigational hearings, among others.

 Michael trained as a private pilot in his home state of California, and has accrued over 100 flight hours and several endorsements.
-He is currently pursuing his instrument rating with the Yellow Jacket Flying Club, of which, he serves as Vice President of Membership.
+He is currently pursuing his instrument rating with the Yellow Jacket Flying Club, of which, he has served in various positions including Member at Large, Vice President of Membership, and President.
 Additionally, Michael enjoys singing, music, cooking, travel, and cinema.